klee669/CertifiedHomotopyTracking.jl/experiments/paper_experiments/README.md

 ## Data policy

-Each `results/paper_table.csv` is a direct transcription of the table in the paper draft supplied on 2026-09-21.
-Files under `results/generated` are outputs of a new run and are ignored until explicitly added.
-Experiment 4 also keeps a completed per-path order-3 run in `results/archived_order3_run`.

-The random dense systems and gamma trick are seeded in the scripts.
-Timing is machine dependent, and changing a seed or gamma mode changes iteration counts.
+The scripts seed the random dense systems and gamma trick.
+Timing is machine-dependent, and changing a seed or gamma mode changes iteration counts.
 The `beltran_leykin` column in experiment 4 is archival comparison data; this repository does not contain the external alpha-theory tracker used to produce that column.